Health and Physical Education

-VCE Specialist Mathematics Units 1 & 2 must be studied in conjunction with Mathematical Methods Units 1 & 2.
+VCE Specialist Mathematics Units 1 and 2 must be studied in conjunction with Mathematical Methods Units 1 and 2.

-VCE Specialist Mathematics Units 3 & 4 must be studied in conjunction with Mathematical Methods Units 3 & 4.
+VCE Specialist Mathematics Units 3 and 4 must be studied in conjunction with Mathematical Methods Units 3 and 4.

 Year 10-12 Progression in Mathematics

-In 2021, Years 10 to 12 will provide a range of differentiated Math Courses with flexible pathways including acceleration of students into higher levels of courses based on their academic level of achievement.
+Years 10 to 12 will provide a range of differentiated Mathematics Courses with flexible pathways, including acceleration of students into higher levels of courses based on their academic level of achievement.
 The courses on offer will be as follows:

 10A – VCE Mathematical Methods, VCE General Mathematics and for the high achieving students, VCE Specialist Mathematics.